FGL-LM012/Neoshell/README.md

 # Neoshell

-A simple shell implemented in C, created for leaning purpuses to explore how shells work under the hood.
+A simple shell implemented in C, created for leaning purposes to explore how shells work under the hood.

 ## Concepts